lotuc/xnfun/docs/intro.md

 Checkout the source code at [lotuc/xnfun](https://github.com/lotuc/xnfun) and view api documentation at [xnfun](https://lotuc.org/xnfun).

-Next we will go through two kinds of functions supported.
+We will go through two kinds of functions supported the rest of this article.

 - Unary RPC
 - Bidirectional RPC